Frequently asked questions

 Construction of Perth Stadium and the surrounding Stadium Park commenced in December 2014 and will be completed by the end of 2017.
-This will allow a transition phase ahead of opening for the start of the 2018 Australian Football League (AFL) season.
+This will allow a transition phase ahead of the official opening - a free Community Open Day, on 20 January 2018.

 What will the Stadium look like?

 In July 2013, the Perth Stadium Request for Proposals (RFP) document was released and this 2,000 page document provided a range of minimum standards that the design must meet.
 Additionally, it outlined the technical, operational and commercial requirements to design, build, partially finance and maintain the Stadium and Sports Precinct.

 Design specifications focused on providing a spectacular fan experience with state of the art technology, seating as close to the field of play as possible, unobstructed views-regardless of seating configuration, plus comfortable and well-proportioned seats.